Kindergarten: Demonstrating Literacy and Mathematics Behaviour

 - Explain that when students begin to write the rest of the numbers in pencil on the clock that the number 12 should always be facing them to avoid having numbers turned to the side and upside down.

-- Students must find an adult to pierce a hole through the center of their clock, hour and minute hand.
+- Students must find an adult to pierce a hole through the center of their clock, lining up the hour and minute hand to the hole.

-- A butterfly clip can be threaded through the hands and clock.
+- A butterfly clip can be threaded through the hands of the clock to hold it in place.

-- Allow students to play/explore with their finished clocks.
+- Students can explore with their finished clocks.